404-group-does-not-exist/client_proof_of_concept/README.md

 ## Implementation

 This proof of concept uses the Python programming language in conjunction with libpcap to do packet capturing.

+## Wifiology Central Server

+The wifiology listener node is designed to upload data to the central server, the source code for which may be found at: https://github.com/404-group-does-not-exist/Wifiology.

 ## Further Reading
 ### General Informational